-With the accelerated internationalization of the games industry, the challenges for the French games industry are getting tougher: French companies have to deal with Japan’s Sony Corporation and powerful US competitor Microsoft.
+With the accelerated internationalization of the games industry, the challenges for the French localisation games industry are getting tougher: French companies have to deal with Japan’s Sony Corporation and powerful US competitor Microsoft.
 The emerging Canadian, British and South Korean game companies are also gradually eroding the international market shares once held by French game companies.

-Opportunity for foreign game companies
+Opportunity for Foreign game companies

 As the French video game market remains the world’s 4th largest, there is a huge potential market for foreign game companies.

 How to set foot in the French market and how to gain a good market share?